The Irish Bomfords 1617 to the Present

 According to Burke, Catherine was Colonel Laurence’s second daughter, and as such her birth date and age at this time was a problem, but the following deeds clearly make her the eldest daughter of Edward of Hightown.

-Burke simply states that “Catherine married. --- Hamilton”.
-This can now be correct to read “Catherine married February 1742, Antony of Kilnacarra, Co Longford, son of Charles Hamilton.
+“Catherine married February 1742, Antony of Kilnacarra, Co Longford, son of Charles Hamilton.
 He died June 1755; she died after 1759 having had issue.

 1. James Edward Hamilton of Kilnacarra, b 1743